theopmw/Top-Spots-London/TESTING.md

 Outside the function, a for-loop was written to iterate over the venues array and for each venue, depending on the type, the markerToArray function is called, with the venue and the specific array passed as arguments.

 ```
-// markerToArray function to take any venue, make a maker and push it into the chosen array
+// markerToArray function to take any venue, make a maker and push it into the specific array
     function markerToArray(venue, arrayName) {
         const marker = new google.maps.Marker({
             position: venue.position,